Skip to main content

 Law no. 83/2017, of 18 August, transposes into Portuguese law Directive (EU) 2015/849 — the 4th Anti-Money Laundering Directive (AMLD4).
 It establishes the measures to combat money laundering and terrorist financing (AML/CFT) applicable to a broad set of obliged entities, including real estate agents.

-The real estate sector has historically been used for money laundering: property purchases with illicit funds, transactions priced above or below market, the use of shell companies.
-The IMPIC (Instituto dos Mercados Públicos, do Imobiliário e da Construção) is the AML supervisory authority for this sector in Portugal.
+The real estate sector has historically been used for money laundering: property purchases with illicit funds, transactions priced above or below market, the use of shell companies to obscure the true owner.
+These patterns make real estate a high-risk sector in the eyes of European regulators — and Portugal is no exception.

 2. Who is covered?